BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### Frequency

-Changing the clock frequency of a conventional CPU core ultimately change performance results, execution times are impacted but the energy efficiency of the device is also affected.
+Changing the clock frequency of a conventional CPU core ultimately change performance results, where execution times are impacted but the energy efficiency of the device is also affected.
 Choi, Soma and Pedram [@choi2005fine] present an intra-process dynamic voltage and frequency scaling with the goal of minimising energy consumption yet maximising performance by dynamically changing the clock frequency of the CPU.
 This is achieved by modelling the on-chip / off-chip ratio which is updated using runtime event monitoring.
 Hardware measurements showed that dynamically lowing the clock frequency for memory bound problems up to 70% energy was saved with a 12% performance loss, compute bound workloads 15-60% energy savings were had at a cost of a performance drop of 5-20%.

-Meanwhile, Agarwal et. al. [@Agarwal:2000:CRV:339647.339691] show that wire latencies (which correspond to memory movement and chip-to-chip communication) have not matched the increase in the range of clock-frequency.
-As such the impact of increasing the clock frequency is having (and will continue to have) less of an impact on computational efficiency.

 Recently, Brown [@brown2010toward] discusses how increasing the clock frequency to generate a result faster (known as race-to-idle or race-to-sleep) saves up to 95% of energy if the entire system can be put in a suspended state -- as in embedded and mobile systems.
 In 2014, this was validated for hardware used in HPC provided it supports a sleep state.
 Albers and Antoniadis [@Albers:2014:RIN:2578852.2556953] present a framework to accurately approximate the energy cost of speed scaling with a sleep state.
 In this study, the authors show that the active state of a CPU is comparable to the dynamic energy needed for processing.

+Meanwhile, Agarwal et. al. [@Agarwal:2000:CRV:339647.339691] show that wire latencies (which correspond to memory movement and chip-to-chip communication) have not matched the increase in the range of clock-frequency.
+The bottle-neck on many of these workloads is also moving from being compute-bound to memory or communication bound, since the imbalance of hardware improvements shift application requirements to wait on communication and memory transfers.
+As such the impact of increasing the clock frequency is having (and will continue to have) less of an impact on computational efficiency.

 ### Core count

-\todo[inline]{elaborate}
+A good indication of a successful implementation of a parallel algorithm is by assessing performance scalability in response to core availability. [@johnston2017embedded][@baker2012scaling][@abraham2015gromacs]
+However, the trend of achieving good performance scaling by increasing the number of homogeneous cores on a system will cease, primarily, due to the power limitations of having arrived at the utilisation wall. [@venkatesh2010conservation][@esmaeilzadeh2011dark]

-Taylor [@taylor2012dark] surveys the transition of typical homogeneous cores to a potentially dark silicone -- bright future for heterogeneous systems.
+Taylor [@taylor2012dark] surveys the transition of typical homogeneous cores to a potentially dark silicone.
-This is not because of the lack of scale from increasing cores, indeed Taylor proposes this trend will continue, but from energy concerns of having the utilisation wall[@venkatesh2010conservation].
+The primary factor is the percentage of a silicon chip that can switch at full frequency is dropping with each generator of processor, known as Dennardian scaling, and ensures that large fractions of chips are either idle or operating at a lower clock frequency.
+Limitations from hitting this power-wall has meant specialized architectures are increasingly employed to "buy" energy efficiency by "spending" more on die area -- thus increasing heterogeneity of the entire system.
+Indeed, the increasing utilization of accelerators as seen in today's leading supercomputers indicates an accurate prediction by Taylor -- a bright future for heterogeneous systems.
+Taylor also notes that a by-product of adding specialized architectures -- or accelerators -- is massive increases in complexity.
+Where mechanisms need be developed to direct codes to the most appropriate accelerator, and is one of the goals of this thesis.

 ### Time and Energy -- a non-linear relationship

-\todo[inline]{elaborate}
-Additionally, there exist applications where the coupling between execution time and energy consumption is non-linear[lively2011energy], and as such, there should be dwarfs wherein this non-linear relationship holds.
+There exist applications where the coupling between execution time and energy consumption is non-linear [@lively2011energy] and goes back to Agarwal et. al. [@Agarwal:2000:CRV:339647.339691] results which show that wire latencies have not matched the increase in the range of clock-frequency.
+As such, the impact of increasing the clock frequency on applications that are compute-bound will benefit proportionally to having a higher clock-frequency, however, there are applications and potentially even dwarfs that are memory or communication bound, where increasing the frequency of a core does not also increase the speed of the memory bus and thus will experience little to no benefit.
+Indeed, the base-power demand of the system will increase at the expense of negligible difference in require execution time, applications within this dwarf will need be carefully and potentially scheduled on a accelerator with a memory clock which matches the core clock.

 ## OpenCL Performance